kjgilbert/kjgilbert.github.io/research.md

 implications this has for persistence and differentiation of populations into the future.

 My current research has both an empirical and theoretical focus.
-I am examining the genetic basis of local adaptation in *Pinus contorta* (lodgepole pine), conducting a study to ground-truth methods for detecting SNPs which confer adaptation to certain environmental conditions.
+I am examining the genetic basis of local adaptation in *Pinus contorta* (lodgepole pine), conducting a study to validate methods for detecting SNPs (GWAS, *Fst* outlier tests, environment-allele correlations) which confer adaptation to certain environmental conditions .
 I am also investigating through simulations how local adaptation can vary across a species range, especially at range edges.

+I have a strong interest in the adequacy of methods and models used to infer results from empirical population genetic data.
+I am currently evaluating a range of methods used for estimating effective population size.

 My past work has involved examining the effects of biological invasions on genetic diversity and population structuring, and using this information combined with approximate Bayesian